aurorarq/genia/README.md

 ## Funding

-This project is funded by the [University of Córdoba](https://www.uco.es/) within its Annual Research Plan (2022), for a 1-year period (Academic course 2022/2023).
+This project is funded by the [University of Córdoba](https://www.uco.es/) within its Annual Research Plan (2022), for a 1-year period (Academic year 2022/2023).